People come up with all kinds of health advice.

 What about sex?
 People get sweaty after sex.
 Sheets get covered with all kinds of dried body fluids.

 Yes, sex can be vigorous.
 So can exercise.
-That being admitted, they’re still just not the same thing.
+That being said, they’re still just not the same thing.

 The whole difference is sex is an active form of cuddling.
 There are all kinds of hormones getting released during sex, whether with yourself or with a partner.
 The sexual release also makes people feel sleepy.